September

 In 2021, the Student DEIG Steering Committee (SDSC) was created, which came from a series of demands from a group of anonymous students and alumni.
 In the 2020-2021 academic year, independent school students across the country started anonymous Instagram accounts to bring awareness to instances of anti-Black behavior at their schools.
 BB&N’s students created “Masks@BBN”, which included examples of hate directed at students of color and LGBTQIA+ students.
 After school administration acknowledged the seriousness of issues brought up by the account, a group of students and alumni of color put together the Masks Proposal, a list of recommendations for direct actions the school could take to combat racism and prejudice.
 One of the recommendations was the formation of the SDSC, which was officially created in the following academic year.

 In its continuing work to become a more inclusive institution, the school has focused on making a BB&N education more accessible to families and students with diverse backgrounds.
-In particular, Director of Financial Aid Genieve Rankel has been committed to creating an equitable and diverse student community at BB&N since before the current DEIG Office.
-Her work has had a huge impact on the school: in 2020, BB&N's annual commitment to financial aid topped $10 million, with 26% of students receiving some level of financial aid.
-In comparison, the same annual commitment in 1997 topped $1.7 million, with just 17% of students receiving financial aid.
+In particular, Director of Financial Aid Genieve Rankel and previous Financial Aid Directors have been committed to creating an equitable and diverse student community at BB&N since before the current DEIG Office.
+Their work has had a huge impact on the school: in 2024, BB&N's annual commitment to financial aid topped $11.5 million, with 24% of students receiving some level of financial aid.
+In comparison, the same annual commitment in 1991 topped $1 million, with just 15% of students receiving financial aid.
 BB&N has also been working toward welcoming a more racially diverse student body.
-In 2001, the school set a goal for enrollment to reach 33% students of color; two decades later in 2021, the BB&N community included 43% of self-identified students of color.
+In 2001, the school set a goal for enrollment to reach 33% students of color; more than two decades later in 2024, the BB&N community included 47% of self-identified students of color.